-In yellow gold, dating from around 1880, Victorian, oval design, set with a foil-backed garnet cabochon, carat weight circa 30, frame decorated with 7 oval turquoise cabochons of approximately 3.5 x 4.4 mm.
-Glass insert for image on the back.
+In yellow gold, oval design, set with a foil-backed garnet cabochon, carat weight circa 30, frame decorated with 7 oval turquoise cabochons of approximately 3.5 x 4.4 mm, Glass insert for image on the back, handmade

 No stamp.
 Original box signed Königliche Juwelliers, London & Ryder Goldsmith, New Bond Str.
 17.

 Length 36 cm, weight 9.5 g

 Accompanied by a Lohri certificate, a gemstone certificate for the garnet cabochon and the original box

 Very British jewellery

 The Victorian era is defined by the British monarch Queen Victoria who reigned from 1837 to 1901.
 The style of this era can be described as creative, optimistic, romantic and – of course – very British.
 Large pieces of jewellery decorated with enamel portraits and framed by decorative ornaments are particularly common.
 Lockets with engravings and pieces of jewellery in blossom, leaf or heart design with flamboyant combinations of coloured gemstones characterize the lavish jewels of this era.
 Exploring the jewellery of this era promises to be a buoyant affair.